fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Richard White, "Discovering Nature in North America", 874--891.

-- Arthur Ekirch, Jr., _Man and Nature in America_, 10--21 (2: The Agrarian Dream)
+- Arthur Ekirch, Jr., _Man and Nature in America_ (2: The Agrarian Dream), 10--21.

-- Thomas Jefferson, _Notes on Virginia_ (TBD)
+- George Catlin, _Letters and Notes on the North American Indians_ (Letters 2 and 10), 14--22; 66--79.

 ### Apr 6
 Romantic Nature

-- Arthur Ekirch, Jr., _Man and Nature in America_, 22--34 (3: The Romantic View)
+- Arthur Ekirch, Jr., _Man and Nature in America_ (3: The Romantic View), 22--34.

 - Ronald Rees, “Constable, Turner, and Views of Nature in the Nineteenth Century.” _Geographical Review_ 72, no. 3 (1982): 253–69.